Master-Oldu/master-azerbaijani-astro/src/pages/legal/cookie-policy.md

 If we introduce analytics, app functionality, or embedded videos that require cookies, we will:

 - Update this Cookie Policy
-- Provide clear notice on the site
+- Provide a clear notice on the site
 - Obtain consent where required (e.g., EU visitors)

 ---